 Seth Curry, who got the start in Lillard’s place, scored 22 points.
 Maurice Harkless also had a season-high 16 points to go with five rebounds.

 “Without (Lillard) out there I was just talking a little bit more, initiate the offense and tried to keep everybody involved,” McCollum said.

 Trae Young had 30 points and eight assists to lead the Hawks.

 McCollum had 10 points and three assists in the third quarter to give Portland a three-point lead heading to the fourth.
 Atlanta pulled to 101-100 with 7:17 remaining, but Curry scored 11 points during the Trail Blazers’ 13-0 game-closing run.

-After Atlanta jumped out to an early 11-7 lead, the Blazers outscored the Hawks 33-19 to build a 10-point lead after the first quarter.
+After Atlanta jumped out to a 11-7 lead, the Blazers outscored the Hawks 33-19 to build a 10-point lead after the first quarter.

 The Hawks quickly cut the Blazers lead to three in the early moments of the second quarter.
 Dwayne Dedmon’s dunk with the 7:39 left in the quarter gave Atlanta a one-point lead and the Hawks led by as many as six.

-Atlanta held a 1-point lead at halftime with Collins and rookie Trae Young leading the way.
+Atlanta held a one-point lead at halftime with Collins and rookie Trae Young leading the way.

 McCollum got off to an early start on a big night, with 14 points, eight rebounds and five assists in the first half.